bottlerocket-os/bottlerocket/PUBLISHING.md

 cargo make revoke-ami -e REVOKE_FROM_USERS=0123456789,9876543210
 ```

+> Note: similar to `cargo make ami`, you can specify `PUBLISH_REGIONS` on the command line if you don't want to make an `Infra.toml` config.

 ## Build a repo

 Bottlerocket uses [TUF repositories](https://theupdateframework.io/overview/) to make system updates available to hosts.